MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 This paper introduces MambaMOS, a novel framework for moving object segmentation, aiming to address the issue of weak spatio-temporal coupling in existing methods.
-Specifically, we introduce the Time Clue Bootstrapping Embedding to achieve the shallow coupling of temporal and spatial information of the objects.
-Furthermore, we underscore the importance of temporal information as the primary cue for recognizing motion attributes, thereby enhancing the model's sensitivity to motion features.
+Specifically, we propose Time Clue Bootstrapping Embedding, which achieves a shallow decoupling of temporal and spatial information by emphasizing the dominant role of temporal information in action recognition.
 To achieve deeper spatio-temporal coupling, we propose the Motion-aware State Space Model, which facilitates interaction between single-scan and multi-scan features.
 Leveraging the SSM's linear complexity and strong contextual modeling capability, the MSSM achieves strong spatio-temporal coupling of features.
 Extensive experiments validate the effectiveness of our method, demonstrating state-of-the-art performance on both SemanticKITTI-MOS and KITTI-Road datasets.
-Additionally, this paper marks the pioneering application of SSM to the MOS task, and establishes a significant connection between point cloud segmentation in 3D vision and natural language tasks, offering valuable insights for future research directions.
+Additionally, this paper marks the pioneering application of SSM to the MOS task, offering valuable insights for future research.